Abhisooraj/C-Programming/Structures/README.md

 </br>variable_name_04;
 <br/>}structure variable;
 <br/>

-Where either tag_name or structure variable maybe omitted, but not both.
+<br/>Where either tag_name or structure variable maybe omitted, but not both.
 Once a Structure variable is defined, its members can be accessed by using <b>.(dot operator)</b>.

 <h3>Example of Structure:</h3>
 strct Address
 </br>{